Cheesebaron/Cheesebaron.HorizontalListView/README.md

 Cheesebaron.HorizontalListView
 ==============================

+> NOTE: No longer actively maintained.
+I do take pull requests.
+Consider thinking about whether ViewPager solves your problem instead of using this library.

 This is derivative work of [Paul Soucy's](https://github.com/dinocore1) [HorizontalListView.java](https://github.com/dinocore1/DevsmartLib-Android/blob/master/devsmartlib/src/com/devsmart/android/ui/HorizontalListView.java "HorizontalListView"), which has been ported to C# and added C# event handlers.